UNICORE-EU/server-bundle/README.txt

 ****************************

 We recommend a dedicated non-root user (e.g., "unicore") for running the server components.

-Please DO NOT run servers (except TSI) as root!
+Please DO NOT start the servers (except TSI) as root!

 The basic configuration and installation is as follows

 1) edit configure.properties
 2) ./configure.py [<unicore_user>] [<hostname>]
 3) run ./install.py to install UNICORE in the selected directory
+4) install the TSI on the login node(s) of the machine that you want to access via UNICORE

 The configuration script 'configure.py' is used to configure the components.